 Already getting rave reviews, Judas and the Black Messiah looks like another Oscar-worthy performance from Daniel Kaluuya.
 He re-teams with Lakeith Stanfield, whose character infiltrates the Black Panther Party and reports back to the FBI.
 I think the trailer for the film speaks for itself here.

 Right now, The French Dispatch does not have a release date, but a trailer for the film came out last year, so I think a 2021 release is a safe bet.
 The film has Wes Anderson’s usual troupe of actors along with other A-listers like Benicio del Toro, Timothée Chalamet, Elizabeth Moss, and more.
 The film will have a few different storylines as it centers on a magazine highlighting its best articles before it goes under.

-Another critical darling, Minari is a smaller film about an Asian family who migrates to Arkansas and build a farm.
-It film centers on what the American Dream is like for a immigrant family.
-The films stars Steven Yeun from The Walking Dead and I find that his work post-Walking Dead is really impressive, as he is allows a highlight in whatever film he’s in.
+Another critical darling, Minari is a smaller film about an Asian family who migrates to Arkansas and builds a farm.
+It film centers on what the American Dream is like for an immigrant family.
+The film stars Steven Yeun from The Walking Dead and I find that his work post-Walking Dead is really impressive, as he is a highlight in whatever film he’s in.